LaKisha Jones: Post-American Idol

 Jones toured with the Top 10 Idols on the Idols tour.
 She received positive reviews for her solo performance of "I Will Always Love You".
 She performed the Star-Spangled Banner at Comerica Park before the Detroit Tigers game on June 8, 2007 versus the New York Mets.

 Jones also had two homecoming events.
 The first at the Abundant Life Cathedral Church in Houston, Texas (Houston was her home from 2000 to 2006) on May 30, 2007.
 This date was also declared 'LaKisha Jones Day' in Houston by Mayor Bill White.

 The other homecoming was at Atwood Stadium, Flint, Michigan, where Jones was born and raised and where most of her family still resides, on June 9, 2007.
 It was at this ceremony that she received a $6,000 check and six-month free lease on a new Buick LaCrosse.
 She also received a Flint watch, personalized tree ornaments from Bronner's and a card signed by 300 fans.

 In late September 2007, it was announced that Jones would take over the role of the church soloist in the Broadway musical The Color Purple as of January 9, 2008.
 Jones played the role of Sofia during matinées (standing in for Chaka Khan).

 In June 2008, Jones vocal coached the girls on MTV's Legally Blonde: The Musical – The Search for Elle Woods.
 She demonstrated 'Amazing Grace' using chest and head voice with different vibratos.
 In May 2008, she appeared on American Idol Extra and Just As I Am, a song from her upcoming album.
 Her debut single So Glad I'm Me, written by Melanie Rutherford and produced by Edwin Nicholas, who produced soul musicians such as Patti LaBelle and Gerald Levert, was released on October 21, 2008.
 The album with the same title was released on May 19, 2009.

-LaKisha Jones was accepted as a contestant on the American music competition show The Winner Is.
-On a show broadcast on June 10, 2013, the inaugural episode for the show, she was put in a duel against Lito Villareal.
-She performed "Lady Marmalade" getting just 33 votes out of a possible 101 expert judge votes and was eliminated from the show in round 1.
+LaKisha Jones competed on the 2013 season of The Winner Is.
+She performed "Lady Marmalade" and was eliminated in the first round.